Ado148/IPP---1st-project---PHP8.1-parser/README.md

-Dedicated to IIS 2023/2024 project at FIT BUT.\
+Dedicated to IPP 2022/2023 project at FIT BUT.\

 A filter type script (parse.php in PHP 8.1) reads IPP source code from standard input code23 (imaginary code), checks the lexical and syntactic correctness of the code and writes to standard output XML representation of the program.